-The Afar is an African tribe that largely resides in the Horn of Africa.
+The Afar is an African tribe which largely resides in the Horn of Africa.
 They are also called the Danakil and Adal ethnic groups.
 The Afar region cuts across Ethiopia, Somalia, Djibouti and Eritrea.
-The Afar tribe are nomadic people and they speak the Afar language.
+The Afar tribe is made up of nomadic people and they speak the Afar language.
 They live in independent small kingdoms, each ruled by its own Sultan.

-To their rescue however is the salt deposits from receding lakes in the Afar region.
-The salt there helps to check volcanic eruptions.
+To their rescue, however, is the salt deposits from receding lakes in the Afar region.
+The salt there helps to keep volcanic eruptions in check.
 Even at that, there is a chance the salt will diminish at some point.
-Noting this fact, these proudly African people insist on dwelling in this harsh place that they have accepted as home.
+Noting this fact, these proudly African people insist on dwelling in this harsh place that they have accepted as their home.
 Whether there is an earthquake coming sooner or later, the Afar tribe is not budging.

 In the same way, the harshness of the Afar region can translate into good.
 It is a great place to derive geothermal energy.

 Although they are one of the poorest in the world and among the most fragile region, Afar women look incredibly phenomenal.
 They are beautiful and most of them are dark-skinned and have stunning long black hair which they simply groom by braiding them in straight lines.
 The married Afar women wear hair scarfs to cover their hair but the singles are allowed to flaunt their braids.

 The women don’t make any effort to glam up their skins yet they have this awesome natural glow that can easily be noticed.
 Since they are basically Muslims, Afar women don’t dress edgy.
 While some of them go bare-breasted (something we don’t think is typical of Muslims) with just collar neck pieces for adornments and as a way of displaying their wealth, a majority of them cover up their whole body leaving out just their faces for the world.